YuriPaglierani/Hamiltonian-Neural-Networks-Pendulums/data/double_pendulum/README.md

 8. *g*: Gravitational acceleration (m/s^2)
 9-10. *theta1_dot, theta2_dot*: equal to dH/dp_i
 11-12. *p1_dot, p2_dot*: equal to -dH/dq_i
+13. *K*: Kinetic energy of the system
+14. *U*: Potential energy of the system
-13. *E*: Total energy of the system
+15. *E*: Total energy of the system

 ### Data Generation
 The dataset is generated using a Störmer-Verlet integrator to ensure good stability during the simulation.
 The initial conditions and pendulum parameters are randomly sampled for each trajectory: